Andrew is a freelance writer and substitute teacher from Redwood City. He has a B.A. in Literature from San Francisco State.

 8. Enjoy the Nightlife

-North Beach has historically attracted a diverse group of people including several artistic subcultures.
-A byproduct of that legacy is an exciting nightlife.
+North Beach has historically attracted a diverse group of people, including several artistic subcultures.
+A byproduct of that legacy is exciting nightlife.
 The North Beach and Telegraph Hill boast numerous bars, clubs, and nighttime entertainment destinations.

 Broadway St. is home to San Francisco's notorious "red light" district and also features some of the city's hottest clubs.